sarthakkmishraa/The-Sparks-Foundation-Tasks/README.md

 # The-Sparks-Foundation-Tasks
 This repository contains the tasks that I completed while working as an intern for The Sparks Foundation.
-Internship Category - Data Science and Business Analytics Internship Duration - 1 Month ( October-2020 ) Internship Type - Work from Home In this internship, we were provided a list of tasks and I was able to successfully complete 4 tasks within the given time-frame.
+Internship Category - Data Science and Business Analytics Internship Duration - 1 Month ( February ) Internship Type - Work from Home In this internship, we were provided a list of tasks and I was able to successfully complete 4 tasks within the given time-frame.